Practice Policies & Notices

 Repeated Missed Appointments

-After three (3) No Show / Late Cancellation / No Contact occurrences, A New Hope Psychiatric Services reserves the right to discharge the patient from the practice, in accordance with applicable laws and ethical standards, and with appropriate notice.
+After three (3) No Show / Late Cancellation / No Contact occurrences, A New Hope Psychiatric Services reserves the right to discharge the client from the practice in accordance with applicable laws, ethical standards, and continuity-of-care requirements.

 Telehealth appointments that cannot be completed because the client is physically located outside an authorized jurisdiction may be included in the appointment history reviewed for repeated missed appointments, when clinically and administratively appropriate.